Legacy Systems vs. Camunda

 The second thing is obviously cost.
 You’re paying so much more for those systems than you would be paying for an open source system, even if that open source system has an enterprise version like Camunda does.

 Finally, you’re just getting much, much better execution.
 Camunda is a leaner machine.
-It’s more performance.
-It’s faster.
-It scales better.
-It’s simpler to maintain.
-It’s an order of magnitude difference.
+It’s more performance, faster, scales better, and simpler to maintain.
+Camunda is an order of magnitude difference.
 It’s just more performance, and that’s not magic.
-It’s not because the Camunda engineers are so much smarter than everyone else’s engineers.
-It’s because Camunda, for the most part, really focuses on a pure execution engine.
-They make race cars and those race cars go really fast.
-They don’t try to become SUVs, boats and planes.
+It is not because the Camunda engineers are so much smarter than everyone else’s engineers.
+The reason is because Camunda, for the most part, really focuses on a pure execution engine.
+They make race cars, and those race cars go really fast; they don’t try to become SUVs, boats and planes.
+There aren’t any better process mapping engine out there.
 They’re really good at executing BPMN and DMN.
 That’s what they do.
-That’s all they do.
-That, in itself, is liberating.
+It’s all they do.
+And that, in itself, is liberating.

 That makes sense, but the way I see it, it sounds sort of unrealistic to imagine it being an easy process to move to Camunda.
 Am I right in assuming that?